biologist79/ESPuino/README.md

 * `folder/playlist (alph. sorted)` => plays all tracks in alph. order from a folder forever
 * `folder/playlist (random order)` => plays all tracks in random order from a folder forever
 * `webradio` => always only one "track": plays a webstream
-* `Webradiolist from local .m3u-File` => can be one or more webradio-stations with local .m3u as sourcefile
+* `list (files from SD and/or webstreams) from local .m3u-File` => can be one or more files / webradio-stations with local .m3u as sourcefile

 ### Modification RFID-tags
 There are special RFID-tags, that don't start music by themself but can modify things.
 If applied a second time, it's previous action/modification will be reversed.
 Please note: all sleep-modes do dimming (Neopixel) automatically because it's supposed to be used in the evening when going to bed.
 Well, at least that's my children's indication :-) So first make sure to start the music then use a modification-card in order to apply your desired modification: